Current Research Students

 Riya Divekar (Drew ’22)

 Riya is preparing the Choquette group for its first application to peptide synthesis.
 Following a proposal by Kayla Smalling, Riya is researching the ideas to start work when we are back on campus.
-Riya is also connecting with fellow undergraduate researchers with RSCU.
+Riya is now at

 Summer 2019 DSSI Molly^2 completed the work of comparing the Kagan synthesis of SmI2 to Imamoto’s method; and declared Kagan the winner!
-With this new approach, they completed our identification of SmI2 concentration through observing the consistent yields obtained.
+Molly is currently at

 Giselle Rojas (Drew ’18)